-Chatham County Board of Registrars talks changes voters will face at the polls this Election season
+Chatham County Board of Registrars talks changes voters will face at the polls this election season

 The new deadline to submit your absentee ballots is October 22nd, exactly 11 days before Election Day.
 That is not a postmark deadline, all absentee ballots must be received by the 22nd unless you’re in the military.

-Drop off boxes for absentee ballots have been dialed back as well.
-In Chatham County, there’s now only three drop off box locations, all of which will be inside early voting locations.
+Drop-off boxes for absentee ballots have been dialed back as well.
+In Chatham County, there are now only three drop-off box locations, all of which will be inside early voting locations.

 “There was a lot of fear and suspicion that was fermented by certain talking heads, certain political figures about the integrity of the Election system.
 I’ve been doing this for 15 years and I can tell you that Elections are as secure and have as much integrity as they’ve ever had, if not more,” said McCrae.